skrub-data/skrub/doc/modules/multi_column_operations/multi_column_operations.rst

 We use the |s.numeric| and |s.string| selectors to choose the respective columns:

+..note:: Why ``sparse_output=False"?
+    :collapsible: closed

+    Skrub objects treat their input as dataframes, which are inherently dense.
+    For this reason, sparse outputs must be made dense to work with |ApplyToCols|.

 >>> numeric = ApplyToCols(StandardScaler(), cols=s.numeric())
 >>> string = ApplyToCols(OneHotEncoder(sparse_output=False), cols=s.string())